The Tool Shed Blog

 1. AB Testing Platforms

-All these resources above, among others, bring highly effective and precious value to gather and reinforce your five fundamental critical points to improving your conversion rate optimization.
+All these resources above bring highly effective and precious value to gather and reinforce your five fundamental critical points to improve your conversion rate optimization.
+These tools can help track user behavior and site traffic, ultimately improving the checkout process and sign-up rates—two key benchmarks for your company's business goals.

 Let's dive into the critical key points of optimizing, increasing, studying, improving, analyzing, and spotting a missed opportunity during the conversion funnel process.

-Nowadays, in the digital marketing era, increasing your website visitors' traffic through a pleasant user experience is essential, guiding visitors to become qualified leads that can grow into potential customers.
+In the modern digital marketing era, increasing your website visitors' traffic through a pleasant user experience is essential.
+This process includes guiding visitors to become qualified leads that can grow into potential customers, at the same instance, catering to their purchase interests and intent.

 What is conversion rate optimization (CRO)?

 Conversion rate optimization (CRO) is the systematic process of goal-setting actions based on improving the website experience to follow a specific funnel path.
-It personifies an opt-in form, links to products or services, offers, live chat, and clear deal-close strategy along with its proper CTA button, which is measured by a percentage formula number of site visitors analysis.
+It personifies an opt-in form, links to products or services, offers, live chat, and a clear deal-close strategy along with its proper CTA button, all measured by a percentage formula number of site visitors analysis.

 In a more detailed explanation, a conversion splits into: